 In episode 8, we saw Muzan ordering two of his minions to kill the person with the hanafuda earrings.
 He was gritting his teeth while remembering a certain person from his memory wearing the same hanafuda earrings.
 The face of the person wasn't shown but he was holding a Nichirin sword and looking down on a person who appeared to be Muzan.

-In reality, Muzan has no grudges from Tanjiro whatsoever.
+In reality, Muzan has no grudges against Tanjiro whatsoever.
 He only wanted to kill Tanjiro because of his earrings.
-Even the attack on the Kamado family and turning Nezuko into a demon wasn't a well thought-out plan.
+Even the attack on the Kamado family and turning Nezuko into a demon wasn't a well-thought-out plan.
 He was merely looking for people to create a demon that can stand in the sun.

 Who Was the Man in Muzan's Memory?

 The flashback we saw in episode 8 traces back to over five centuries.
 The man's name was Yoriichi Tsygikuni.
 He was the strongest demon slayer in history and the only person who won against Muzan in a one-on-one fight.
 He was the first user of the breathing style and created the sun breathing technique, the second biggest weakness of Muzan.